Prof CA Cameron

 Principal investigator (2002-2010; 2015-ongoing) Lancaster University, UK

-Julia Gillen is Reader in Digital Literacies and Director, Lancaster Literacy Research Centre, in the Department of Linguistics and English Language, Lancaster University, UK.
+Julia Gillen is a Professor of Literacy Studies and former Director, Lancaster Literacy Research Centre, in the Department of Linguistics and English Language, Lancaster University, UK.
 Her research is concerned with aspects of culture and learning in children’s lives.
 She has edited and written in books concerned with the relationships between language, learning and technologies.
 Her authored work includes Digital Literacies (Routledge, 2014) and a textbook The Language of Children (Routledge, 2003).
 Julia is a co-editor of the Journal of Early Childhood Literacy.

 Prof Giuliana Pinto